 If you liked ‘Oxygen’, you’ll be right at home with ‘God of the Impossible’.
 The production, musical style, guitar work are all reminiscent of his previous project (in a good way).
 Themes like God’s love, trust, waiting, adoration, faith, surrender and more are covered throughout the project at the level of musical artistry that we’ve come to expect from Brewster.

 Lyrically, loved the raw and straightforward lines in many of the songs.
 Here’s an example from “While I Wait”:

-I live by faith
+I live by faith and not by sight

 The album also features a good balance of fast, medium and slower songs and should appeal to a wide audience.